wb14123/web_benchmark/README.md

 Performance
 ------------

 You can use wrk or ab to do load test.
-This project achieves about 20k QPS on an m3.large EC2 instance.
-And it scales while there are more CPU cores.
+This project achieves about **70k QPS** on an c4.8xlarge EC2 instance.